uchicago-cs/student-resource-guide/tutorials/git.rst

 function).
 This
-separate branch allows us to work on this task independently from other tasks; this may seem over-complicated, but suppose you were working on this homework with a classmate: branches would allow you to work independently without having to step on each other’s toes.
+separate branch allows us to work on this task independently from other tasks; this may seem over-complicated, but suppose you were working on a homework or project with a classmate: branches would allow you to work independently without having to step on each other’s toes.
 This is similar to the first example we showed above (where two developers could be working on separate functions, ``bar()`` and ``baz()``).